AlenkaF/vaex-df-api-implementation/blog-post-and-example_notebook/Quansight-blog.md

 ### What is all that?

->The purpose of the **Dataframe interchange protocol ( __dataframe__ )** is to enable data interchange.
+>The purpose of the **Dataframe interchange protocol (`__dataframe__`)** is to enable data interchange.
 I.e., a way to convert one type of dataframe into another type (for example, convert a Koalas dataframe into a Pandas dataframe, or a cuDF dataframe into a Vaex dataframe).

-With the protocol implemented in dataframe libraries we will be able to write code that exepts any kind of dataframe :tada: <br>
+With the protocol implemented in dataframe libraries we will be able to write code that exepts any kind of dataframe 🎉 <br>
 For more information visit the [RFC blog post](https://data-apis.org/blog/dataframe_protocol_rfc/) or the [official site](https://data-apis.org/dataframe-protocol/latest/index.html).

 >**Vaex library** is a high performance Python library for lazy Out-of-Core DataFrames, to visualize and explore big tabular datasets.